+(b) External Audit (Cont'd)

-- (b) External Audit (Cont'd) - (iv) To review the external Auditors management letter and management's response. - (v) To review and report the same to the Board, the assistance given by employees of the Group to the external Auditors. - (vi) To review the results and scope of the external audit and other services provided by the external Auditors. - (vii) To review and report the same to the Board, any letter of resignation from or dismissal of the external Auditors of the Company as well as whether there is any reason (supported by grounds) to believe that the Company's external Auditors are not suitable for re-appointment. - (viii) To assess the suitability and independence of the external Auditors. - (ix) To make recommendations concerning the nomination and appointment of the external Auditors and their remuneration to the Board. - (c) Audit Reports
+- To review the recommendations of the External Auditors and to discuss problems and reservations arising from the interim and final audits, and any matter the Auditors may wish to discuss (in the absence of management where necessary). - To review the External Auditors management letter and management's response. - To review and report the same to the Board, the assistance given by employees of the Group to the External Auditors. - To review the results and scope of the external audit and other services provided by the External Auditors. - To review and report the same to the Board, any letter of resignation from or dismissal of the External Auditors of the Company as well as whether there is any reason (supported by grounds) to believe that the Company's External Auditors are not suitable for re-appointment. - To assess the suitability and independence of the External Auditors. - To make recommendations concerning the nomination and appointment of the External Auditors and their remuneration to the Board.

+(c) Audit Reports

-The reports of the Committee and the external and internal Auditors and corrective action taken shall be tabled for discussion by the Board of Directors.
+The reports of the Committee and the External and Internal Auditors and corrective action taken shall be tabled for discussion by the Board of Directors.